trimble-oss/modus-react-bootstrap/README.md

 instructions [here](https://yarnpkg.com/en/docs/install) if you don't have it installed already.
 After that you can run `yarn run bootstrap` to install all the needed dependencies and build a local copy of the library with `yarn run build`.

-To test the changes on a browser locally you can use the test project **sample-workspace** and `yarn start` will start a development site.

 ## Contributions

 See the [contributing guidelines](https://github.com/trimble-oss/modus-react-bootstrap/blob/main/CONTRIBUTING.md) for how to propose bugfixes and improvements.